LOADING

 No shit Sherlock!
 You are unlike any other company I know.

-Language is idealogical and words are bigger than their meaning (I did critical discourse analysis at uni and I loved it).
+Language is ideological and words are bigger than their meaning (I did critical discourse analysis, btw).

 We are all against inequality yet keep using words, that are inherently unequal.